Publisher: Namco Bandai Games

 Also Available On

-I was so excited for this game because I could see the potential it could bring.
+I was so excited about this game because I could see the potential it could bring.
 Lots of gore in a 3D setting with the awesome monster design from the classic arcade and Sega Genesis games.
 Man, was I wrong?
 This game is full of so many flaws and good ideas that have gone wrong that just a little playtesting and polish could have made this game great.
 It tries to be a modern action/adventure with a bit of softcore porn and (a lot) of ultra-violence thrown in.
 The story is somewhat interesting with H.P.
 Lovecraft-inspired mythos and art style, but you won’t care because most won’t even finish the game.

 Splatterhouse is all about combat so let’s start there.
 The combat is just seriously flawed.
 I can’t explain enough how unbalanced and frustrating the combat is.
 If the developers only tweaked it some it would be just right, but there are so many little nuances that drive you crazy.
 Firstly, you never feel powerful enough.
 You can acquire new moves, but you never increase in strength.
 These moves just add to your arsenal of weaknesses.
 Even the smallest enemy needs a lot of pummeling before they die.
 This gets really frustrating when the game throws a lot of enemies at you.
 You are just so overwhelmed and you rely on your Mask powers which use the poorly balanced blood meter.
 This meter can be increased with upgrades, but it takes three slots to activate Mask mode.
 In Mask mode, you can slaughter enemies easily, but it doesn’t last long.
 Poor use of this meter is when you do temporary Mask attacks like Splatter or Smash.
 They each use a blood slot.
 Why?!
 That is so frustrating because you need to use it because the regular attacks aren’t powerful enough.
 If you use these special attacks you will never be able to enter Mask mode when you really need it.
 Highly unbalanced and frustrating.